 The archival documents can tell us a lot about The Unity, but not everything.
 What did The Unity actually look like?
-Where exactly were the slaves held on board?
+Where exactly were the enslaved Africans held on board?
 The Zeeland Archives have commissioned a three-dimensional model using information from the archival documents and other sources.
 The results show that the available space for the enslaved Africans was incredibly limited.
-A voyage such as that of The Unity would be literally unimaginable in our time.
+A voyage such as that of The Unity would be unimaginable in our time.

 In order to create this reconstruction of The Unity information was gathered from a variety of sources: the archives of the Middelburgse Commercie Compagnie (MCC), valuable help from ship’s carpenter Jaap Luiting, and data extracted from existing literature on the MCC, ship’s models, prints, drawings and paintings.
-Another important source were the 18th century drawings of a very similar French slave ship.
+Another important source were the 18th century drawings of a very similar French ship.
 The 3D-drawing was created by DPI Animation House in The Hague.

 The result is a 3D model which vividly shows how very cramped the slave quarters were.
-It also shows the exact location of the enslaved Africans on board, and various crucial modifications which the ship underwent to be able to transport the slaves.
+It also shows the exact location of the enslaved Africans on board, and various crucial modifications which the ship underwent to be able to transport them.
 The model does not aim at complete accuracy, but does give a good visual indication.
 The ship in motion can be watched in the following animation.